 Viper Capital Partners is a capital formation entity created specifically for the purpose of aggregating and connecting accredited private investors and institutional investors with quality Oil & Gas Opportunities and Operators.
-Our team currently evaluates Oil & Gas projects from seasoned operators in the lower 48 States and Canada.
+As one of the leading oil & gas investment companies in Texas, our team currently evaluates Oil & Gas projects from seasoned operators in the lower 48 States and Canada.
 Each project is selected through a process that focuses on and looks for ROI as well as certain niche plays other firms might overlook while following the herd mentality of the energy business.
 Viper Capital Partners relies on its internal team with over 50 years of Oil & Gas experience to select solid and worthwhile opportunities for capital formation and participation.

 The best time to invest in oil companies is when oil supplies nearly match the demand for oil.

-It is important to partner with an established and reputable oil exploration and investment company because the oil industry is volatile and complex.
+It is important to partner with an established and reputable oil exploration and investment company, such as Viper Capital Partners, because the oil industry is volatile and complex.